PaolaCampanile/Toadolist/Readme.md

 ## Credits
 - Special thanks to Emanuele Agosta for the mentorship!
 - Special thanks to [Jan Armbrust](https://github.com/n0rthk1n9) for helping me with GitHub!
+- Special thanks to [Pasquale Vittoriosi](https://github.com/PasqualeVittoriosi) for helping me with GitHub!